Report Highlights. One of the key benefits of raw dog food is more consistent nutrition compared to most processed commercial products.

 The Facts About Salmonella

-Dog owners considering a raw diet worry about bacteria and pathogens, such as salmonella, but most veterinarians say the worry greatly outweighs the actual risk.
+Dog owners considering a raw diet worry about bacteria and pathogens, such as salmonella.
+Still, most veterinarians say the worry greatly outweighs the actual risk.
 Dogs are highly unlikely to become sick from eating raw food.
-Salmonella is very common – the average kitchen is full of it – and it poses no threat to most dogs.
+Salmonella is prevalent – the average kitchen is full of it – and it poses no threat to most dogs.
 Bear in mind, however, that dogs can transmit bacteria to humans and other animals.(5)

 - Smith Ridge Veterinary Center in New York sells 2,500 to 4,000 pounds of raw food each month with no incidents of illness.